 Quirky restaurants go hand-in-hand with Las Vegas.
 The Peppermill was definitely a memorable spot for brunch.
 Located on the northern end of The Strip, we grabbed some signature drinks around the blue flame pit before sitting down for a massive brunch.

-The best part is, there’s no admission fee and game play is 50 cents, with some of the older models 25 cents per play.
+The best part was, no admission fee.
+Game play was fifty cents and some of the older models twenty-five cents per play.
 We had so much fun here.

-Get A Little Play Time At Container Park
+Get in a Little Play Time at Container Park

 This quirky complex has so much on offer.
 Shopping, restaurants, and a live stage.
 Plus, after 9 pm the large playground opens for adults only.
 Indulge your inner child.